clef/frontend-styleguide/README.md

 For non-transparent images use the JPEG format when possible.
 For non-decorative images, images that a user may depend on for understanding content, etc., use the HTML `<img/>` tag/inline images and _not_ the `background-image` property in your CSS.

+## Things to Avoid in Contributing to Our CSS

+* Using the !important declarative
+* Styling IDs
+* Targeting descendant selectors

 ## Additional Resources

 * [CSS Best Practices by Sezgi Uluçam](https://github.com/sezgi/CSS-Best-Practices)